Spotted Lanternfly (Lycorma delicatula)

 If you think you see any of the life stages of the spotted lanternfly, please report it to Bugwatch@maine.gov.
 Photos and/or specimens are required for identification and confirmation.

 The Spotted Lanternfly, Lycorma delicatula, is a large planthopper native to China.
 It was first discovered in the United States in 2014 in southeastern Pennsylvania.
-It feeds on a wide range of host plants, including apple, grape, hops and many ornamental trees.
-Efforts to eradicate and quarantine spotted lanternfly have slowed its spread, but it has succesfully been able to establish in ten additional states: Connecticut, Delaware, Indiana, Maryland, Massachusetts, New Jersey, New York, Ohio, Virginia, and West Virginia (as of August 2020).
+SLF feeds on a wide range of host plants, including apple, grape, hops and many ornamental trees.
+Efforts to eradicate and quarantine spotted lanternfly have slowed its spread, but it has succesfully been able to establish in ten additional states: Connecticut, Delaware, Indiana, Maryland, Massachusetts, New Jersey, New York, Ohio, Virginia, and West Virginia (as of September 2021).

 The Spotted Lanternfly prefers to feed on the invasive tree, Ailanthus altissima or tree-of-heaven.
 The geographical distribution of this tree in Maine is not fully known.
 Because of the strong association between spotted lanternfly and tree-of-heaven, we are asking people to report sightings of tree-of-heaven also.
 Tree-of-heaven looks much like sumac; refer to this page to help identify tree-of-heaven.